MCP Server

 Overview

 The Model Context Protocol is how AI applications discover and call external tools.
 The MCP Server connector puts your Connic agents on the serving side of that protocol: every agent you link becomes a tool with a generated input schema, listed by a standard tools/list call and invoked by tools/call.
-Anything that speaks MCP, from Claude Desktop and Cursor to a partner's product or another team's agent, can use your agent without a custom API integration.
+Any MCP client, from Claude Desktop and Cursor to a partner's product or another team's agent, can use your agent without a custom API integration.

 That makes one deployment serve three audiences at once.
-Your team calls the agent from their coding tools, partners call it as a metered capability inside their own AI products, and other agents compose with it at runtime.
+Your team calls the agent from their coding tools, partners call it as a capability inside their own AI products, and other agents compose with it at runtime.
 The agent's logic, tracing, and access control stay in one place; only the callers multiply.
+Compare the MCP server, connector, and client roles before deciding which direction your integration needs.

 How it works